-- There was frost damage at the beginning of the year even with mild weather, and the year ended with a massive ice storm, all of which created significant damage to the Cooperative. - The Cooperative is experiencing high growth, such as in Lake Sakakawea subdivisions, expansion of the White Shield community, Blue Flint Ethanol and Rainbow Energy Center. - The supply chain problems continue, which is most likely the biggest issue for the Cooperative at this time.
-Vice-President Klain introduced Business Manager Wendy Kinn to provide the Financial Report for the Cooperative.
+- There was frost damage to the beginning of the year even with mild weather and the year ended with a massive ice storm, all of which created significant damage to the Cooperative. - The Cooperative is experiencing high growth, such as in Lake Sakakawea Subdivisions, expansion of the White Shield community, Blue Flint Ethanol and Rainbow Energy Center. - The supply chain problems continue which is most likely the biggest issue for the Cooperative at this time.

+Vice-President Klain introduced Business Manager, Wendy Kinn to provide the Financial Report for the Cooperative.
 She reported that plant growth for 2023 was 3.76%, and the equity ratio was 35%.
-Revenue was \$16,004,463, which is up approximately 3% from 2022 and net margin was \$1,513,246.
-Year-end total assets were \$58,621,569.
-2023 kWh usage was 141,028,296.
-Year-end active services were 4,264 and the Cooperative had 1,253 miles of overhead and 561 miles underground.
+Revenue was \$16,004,463.00 which is up approximately 3% from 2022 and net margin was \$1,513,246.00.
+Year-end total assets were \$58,621,569.00.
+2023 KWH usage was 141,028,296.
+Year-end active services were 4,264 and the Cooperative had 1,253 transmission miles of overhead and 561 transmission miles underground.